Frequently asked questions on one-to-one support.

 What should I bring?

-When you attend, please bring any work in progress, tutor feedback, module guide, or documentation that will help the adviser to understand the background to your enquiry.
+Please bring any work in progress, tutor feedback, module guide, or documentation that will help the adviser to understand the background to your enquiry.

 Can I bring someone with me?